flow-ai/flowai-js-templates/README.md

 ### *message*.addQuickReply(quickReply)

-A convienamnce method to add a quick reply to the last response template of a Message
+A convenience method to add a quick reply to the last response template of a Message

 **Example**
 ```js